mfgustavo/glompo/docs/examples.rst

 .. note::

-   :class:`~glompo.hunters.basehunter.BaseHunter` and :class:`~glompo.convergence.basechecker.BaseChecker` are evaluated
+   :class:`.BaseHunter` and :class:`.BaseChecker` are evaluated lazily this means that in :code:`x | y`, :code:`y` will
-   lazily this means that in :code:`x | y`, :code:`y` will not be evaluated if :code:`x` is :obj:`True` and in :code:`x & y`, :code:`y` will not be evaluated if :code:`x` is :obj:`False`.
+   not be evaluated if :code:`x` is :obj:`True` and in :code:`x & y`, :code:`y` will not be evaluated if :code:`x` is :obj:`False`.

-:class:`~glompo.opt_selectors.baseselector.BaseSelector` objects select which optimizers to start but :class:`~glompo.generators.basegenerator.BaseGenerator` objects select a point in parameter space where to start them.
+:class:`.BaseSelector` objects select which optimizers to start but :class:`.BaseGenerator` objects select a point in parameter space where to start them.

-In this example we will use the :class:`~glompo.generators.random.RandomGenerator` which starts optimizers at random locations.
+In this example we will use the :class:`.RandomGenerator` which starts optimizers at random locations.

 .. literalinclude:: ../examples/customized.py
    :linenos: